aws-samples/rancher-on-aws-workshop/content/60-conclusion/index.en.md

 If you're completing this workshop at an event operated by Rancher and AWS, there is no environment cleanup required.
 All the resources in your workshop account will be automatically deleted at the conclusion of the workshop.

-If you're completing this workshop outside an official event, please follow the steps below to clean up the resources you created.
+If you're completing this workshop outside an official event, please follow the steps below to clean up the workshop resources.

 ### Step 1: